Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 My tiny tip: Burhanpur is also famous for its Banana Silk Sarees and don’t miss checking them out at local shops.

-Every trip gets smoother when I pack smart and budget right.
-Over time, I have built my own little checklist for short trips around Indore.
+Every trip gets smoother when you pack smart and budget right.
+Over time, I have built my own little checklist for short trips.
 Trust me, a few small things can save your day from soggy shoes to surprise cash-only stalls.
 Here’s what I always keep in mind:

-I carry grippy sandals or sports shoes whenever I’m heading for waterfalls or trails in the monsoon.
+Carry grippy sandals or sports shoes whenever you are heading for waterfalls or trails in the monsoon.
 Roads and rocks get slippery and nothing spoils the mood faster than a sudden slip.
 For easy city spots or ghats, comfy walking shoes do the trick.

 Most small shops and local boatmen still prefer cash.
-I keep ₹10, ₹20 and ₹50 notes handy for things like parking, chai stalls or short boat rides.
+Keep ₹10, ₹20 and ₹50 notes handy for things like parking, chai stalls or short boat rides.
 ATMs are not always around in remote spots, so carrying small notes saves the day.

 • Carry a few sachets of ORS (oral rehydration salts), a lifesaver on hot days.